Neck mass

 A neck mass or neck lump is an ambiguous mass found in the neck area.
-There are many different possible causes, including congenital conditions like branchial anomalies and thyroglossal duct cysts.
+There are many different possible causes, including head and neck cancer and congenital conditions like branchial anomalies and thyroglossal duct cysts.

-Workup
+Diagnosis

 Workup of a neck mass includes a medical history and a physical examination, where important characteristics are location, size, shape, consistency, tenderness, mobility, and color.

 When this is not conclusive, further workup includes: